bathom14/GravebloomReference/content/Classes/Fighter/Fighter.md

 **Saving Throws.**  Some of your maneuvers require your target to make a saving throw to resist the maneuver's effects.
 The saving throw DC is calculated as follows:

-**Maneuver save DC** = 8 + your proficiency bonus + your Dexterity modifier
+**Maneuver save DC** = 8 + your proficiency bonus + your Strength or Dexterity modifier

 ### Level 1: Fighting Style

-You adopt a particular style of fighting as your specialty.
-Choose one of the following options.
-You can't take a Fighting Style option more than once, even if you later get to choose again.
+You gain a [[Fighting Style feat]] of your choice.

 Whenever you gain a Fighter level, you can replace the feat you chose with a different Fighting Style feat.

-* **Archery (PHB).** You gain a +2 bonus to attack rolls you make with ranged weapons.

-* **Blind Fighting (TCE).** You have blindsight with a range of 10 feet.
-Within that range, you can effectively see anything that isn't behind total cover, even if you're blinded or in darkness.
-Moreover, you can see an invisible creature within that range, unless the creature successfully hides from you.

-* **Defense (PHB).** While you are wearing armor, you gain a +1 bonus to AC.

-* **Dueling (PHB).** When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.

-* **Great Weapon Fighting (PHB).** When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
-The weapon must have the two-handed or versatile property for you to gain this benefit.

-* **Interception (TCE).** When a creature you can see hits a target, other than you, within 5 feet of you with an attack, you can use your reaction to reduce the damage the target takes by 1d10 + your proficiency bonus (to a minimum of 0 damage).
-You must be wielding a shield or a simple or martial weapon to use this reaction.

-* **Protection (PHB).** When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to impose disadvantage on the attack roll.
-You must be wielding a shield.

-* **Superior Technique (TCE).** You learn one maneuver of your choice from among those available to the [[Battle Master]] archetype.
-If a maneuver you use requires your target to make a saving throw to resist the maneuver's effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice.)

 ### Level 1: Second Wind